-Anytime you discuss or analyse a decision that entails potential profits or losses under risk or uncertainty, it is fair to ask yourself whether you are investing, speculating, gambling or anything in between.
+Anytime you discuss or analyze a decision that entails potential profits or losses under risk or uncertainty, it is fair to ask yourself whether you are investing, speculating, gambling, or anything in between.

-It is essential to recognise the rules of the game you are playing.
-What are the underlying stakes, the risks and the goals?
+It is essential to recognize the rules of the game you are playing.
+What are the underlying stakes, the risks, and the goals?
 What is the role of luck in it?